suyashkandele/Suyash_Kandele/index.md

 ### Curriculum Vitae

-You can find my short CV [here](CV-2021-06-02.pdf) (last updated on 2nd June 2021).
+You can find my short CV [here](Dr.-Suyash-Kandele_CV_2023-07-02.pdf) (last updated on 2nd July 2023).
 For full CV, please drop me an email.

 ### List of Patents